silviyahristova/handyfix/README.md

 ### **Skeleton**

-To create the wireframes, the design tool Figma.
-There were nine frames created- for each page and for three devices- desktop, tablet, and mobile.
+To create the wireframes, the design tool Figma is used.
+There were nine frames created- for the tree main pages and for three devices- desktop, tablet, and mobile.
 They were created to help establish a clear and organized structure for the website.
 They provide an outline of the layout how elements will be arranged on the screen, and how the interface will adopt the different screen sizes and devices, laying the foundation for responsive design.

 <details>